LeadHaste

 The psychology is straightforward.
 A question creates an incomplete thought.
 The recipient's brain wants to resolve it, and the only path to resolution is opening the email.
 A statement gives them everything they need to make a skip-or-open decision on the cover — and the default at volume is skip.

 The best-performing questions share a few traits: under 6 words, directly tied to the prospect's situation, and low-pressure.
 "Worth a quick call?" invites dialogue.
 "Ready to 3x your pipeline?" reads like an ad.
-The difference is whether the question is genuinely about them or about your offer.

 Personalization: The Tier That Actually Moves Reply Rate